Bhagesh-Gaur/SNAKES-LADDERS_1D_JAVA/README.md

 The game has a special dice that has only two faces, 1 and 2.
 When a dice is thrown, it returns a randomly chosen face value.
 The game is started only when the player gets 1 on the Dice.

-### This Snakes and Ladders game has been developed in java using object oriented programming concepts such as data encapsulation, abstraction, class relationships, inheritance, polymorphism, etc.